Crivaledaz/Mattermost-LDAP/README.md

 ## Limitation
-This module has been tested on Centos 7, Fedora and Ubuntu with PostgreSQL and Mattermost Community Edition version 4.1 and 4.9.
+This module has been tested on Centos 7, Fedora and Ubuntu with PostgreSQL and Mattermost Community Edition version 4.1, 4.9 and 5.0.1.
+Mattermost-LDAP is compliant with Mattermost Team Edition 4.x.x and 5.x.x.

 Others operating systems has not been tested yet but should work fine.

 MySQL has not really been tested so it is possible there is some bugs with.